SBNSoftware/SBNSoftware.github.io/sbndaq_wiki/Hardware_installationavailability.md

 ---
-lang: en
+layout: page
 title: Hardware installationavailability
 ---

-[]{#WR-hardware-installations-around-the-Lab-and-spares-availability}

-# WR hardware installations around the Lab and spares availability[¶](#WR-hardware-installations-around-the-Lab-and-spares-availability){.wiki-anchor}
+# WR hardware installations around the Lab and spares availability

 To the best of my knowledge **Bill/Michelle please double check the DAB and SBND sections**